astral-fate/University-Portal/README.md

 - Users can fill out and submit application forms with personal details and documents.
 - Form validation to ensure all required fields are filled out correctly.
 - File upload functionality for documents like PDFs and images.

-- Restricted Data Entry and Data Validation:
+#### Restricted Data Entry and Data Validation
+- Perform Data Validation
+  a. with Regular Expression
+  b. without Regular Expression

+### Profile
+- Displaying the information of each registrated user.

+###  Code Protection Techniques
+- Code Obfuscation
+- Anti-Debugging Techniques